 If you’ve noticed your sunroof has started to leak or slurp, it might be time for repair.
 Several signs to watch for include detachment from the track and leaking.
 If you notice these symptoms, you should immediately seek sunroof repair services.
 However, you may not be aware of the signs, so be sure to have your vehicle checked by a professional.
+Get detailed information about different components of a vehicle, on this website: https://newshub4.com/

 Signs of a leaky sunroof

 The most obvious signs of a leaky sunroof are water spots, stains, and a musty smell.
-The sunroof surrounding the headliner are these signs.
+The sunroof surrounding the headliner is these signs.
 It is most likely a leaky sunroof.
 Try pouring water into a drain to find out whether your sunroof needs repair.
 Water should drain to the wheel well.

 When rainwater hits your sunroof, a small amount of water can leak into your car.
 The rainwater is collected in small plastic tubes underneath the sunroof and drained outside.
 A leaky sunroof is a common problem and is usually related to a broken or clogged drain.